Sabyrtooth: History

-2017 Founding of Carnegie Music Group, Los Angeles, CA

 Musical style and influences

 Sabyrtooth's sound involves elements of classic rock, folk and punk rock.
 The group cite their core influences as including ACDC, Metallica, Led Zeppelin, The Clash, David Bowie, Pantera and Guns N' Roses.
 The band also draws strong inspiration from 90's grunge bands Nirvana (band), Alice in Chains, and the Jesus and Mary Chain.

 Early band manager Lizzie Ripps described their sound as "merging accessible pop-rock with a heavier, brooding edge" to create an "edgy, modern, and recklessly gratifying punk-folk hybrid".
 Mae's vocals have been described as similar to those of Courtney Love, Fiona Apple and Kim Deal.